foodbytes/Planning/README.md

 Project Description
 -------------------
-Gretel is an app inspired by the [exquisite corpse](http://en.wikipedia.org/wiki/Exquisite_corpse) writing game.
-The app adds a geolocation element to the game where participants must physically go to the location of a story to be able to contribute.
+FoodBytes is a recipe reader application.
+It recieves voice commands and as a result will trigger the play of audio.
+FoodBytes plays audio following voice command and also maintains your position within an array.

-The app has a Rails backend for user authentication and the db of stories and contributions.
-There is a phone app for ios and android built on cordova.
+The app has a Postgres database backend for user recipies and steps.
+There will be a phone app for ios and android(?) built on cordova.
 There is also a responsive desktop version of the app.

 App link:
 ---------
-You can find the currently deployed app at gretel.nz
+You can find the currently deployed app at heroku

 Github workflow
 ---------------
 * Master always has passing tests.
-* Pull requests approved by Zombee
+* All pull requests reviewed by some one else
-* Features should be built on branches and the merged via pull request.
+* Features should be built on branches and the merged via pull request...frequently

 Team Roles / Accountabilities
 -----------------------------

-###Zombee

-We have an odd number of team members so the odd one out gets to be the Zombee.
-Everyone will get a turn at being the zombee for a whole day.
-They:
+###Mandy

-* Organise and enforce mandatory fun times at 3pm.
+* Organise and enforce mandatory fun times
-* Approve pull requests.
+* Approve pull requests
-* Available to swarm.
+* Available to swarm
-* Does agile tasks.
+* Does agile tasks
-* Project manages.
+* Project manages

 Typical Day Plan
 ----------------